elliotttmiller/hvac-ai/docs/MIGRATION_SUMMARY.md

 ## What Was Migrated

-### From: `services/hvac-analysis/`
+### From: `services/hvac-ai/`
-The entire hvac-analysis directory (~50 files) was analyzed, categorized, and migrated to appropriate service directories.
+The original hvac-analysis content (now migrated) was analyzed, categorized, and migrated to appropriate service directories (see consolidation to `services/hvac-ai`).

 ### To: Consolidated Service Structure